pyeventsourcing/eventsourcing/docs/topics/process.rst

 ------------------------------

 The example below is suggestive of an orders-reservations-payments system.
-The system automatically processes new orders by making a reservation, and automatically makes a payment whenever an order is reserved.
+The system automatically processes new orders by making a reservation and then a payment.

-Event sourced aggregate root classes are defined, the ``Order`` class is for "orders", the ``Reservation`` class is for "reservations", and the ``Payment`` class is for "payments".
+Event sourced aggregate root classes are defined.
+The ``Order`` class is for "orders".
+The ``Reservation`` class is for "reservations".
+And the ``Payment`` class is for "payments".